IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 3. You can load a saved game with one CL-argument too: If you have exported a game state before, just take this file as CL-argument.
 It will hold game configuration and state.
 4. If you are in the game you can exit the game and save the state if you wish.
 The saved file ('maedngame' or if already there with a number following will hold configuration and state of the game)
 - See also in 'Demo'-directory for explanation of config/state-file
+## Play
+Well, everyone should know Mensch-ärgere-dich-nicht.
+If not, buy the real game or draw it on a paper and have fun getting annoyed by your fellow players. :D
+In General:
+- Goal of the game: Getting all of your game pieces from the home area into the target area.
+You walk on the field in direction of the clock.
+1. You have to roll the dice (1-6)
+2. You walk on the field (if you can not walk on the field you might roll again (depending on rules))
+3. Next player (except you had a 6)
+- For full explanation google for 'Mensch-ärgere-dich-nicht instructions'

 ## Rule Sets
 This game offers 3 different rule sets you can choose from (Default, Easy and Hard).
 Use the number in brackets in the input arguments or the configuration file.
+Obviously it is possible that these rule sets differ from those you now as everyone play this game his own way.
+But while developing this game it became clear that its mostly luck, independent of the rules or strategy, who's winning, so just have fun with slight adjustments ;-)
 Choose wisely!
-Following an explanation to the rules
+Following an explanation to the different rule sets (each time all rules with True/False):
 ### Default: Boring Default Rules (0)
 - You must throw other pieces if you can (even if you have to walk by your target!): **False**
 - You must throw your own pieces (only in special situations like if you are on the start field and have a 6 or if you are coming to the jumping field after going out of the home): **False**